 Liliana Preoteasa has advanced studies in Mathematics and has been for more than 15 years director general for pre-university education, with responsibilities in policy development, organization of national exams, curriculum development and implementation, school inspection, school competitions and extracurricular activities etc.

-She is presently director of the Unit for the Management of Externally Financed Projects in the Ministry of National Education, responsible for implementation of the 200 million Euro ROSE project, financed through a loan from the World Bank and having as main objective to improve transition from upper secondary education (high school) to tertiary (higher) education and increase retention in the first year of higher education.
-The UMEFP is also responsible for implementation of 2 components of the PRET Project, dedicated to early childhood development and care, financed through a loan from Development Bank of the Council of Europe.
+She is presently director of the Unit for the Management of Externally Financed Projects (UMEFP) in the Ministry of National Education, responsible for implementation of the 200 million Euro project ROSE, financed through a loan from the World Bank.
+The main project objective is to improve transition from upper secondary education (high school) to tertiary (higher) education and increase retention in the first year of higher education.
+The UMEFP is also responsible for implementation of 2 components of the PRET Project (Project for the reform of early education) , dedicated to early childhood development and care, financed through a loan from Development Bank of the Council of Europe.

 Liliana Preoteasa has been involved in strategic management of the JOBS Project since its beginning in 2012.